livecodingonline/Week-12-Ejs/README.md

 Hi Everyone!

-In this section, we are going to cover EJS for html rendering iwth express.js.
+In this section, we are going to cover EJS for html rendering with express.js.
 Basically, whne you need to show a HTML page with the data from backend(express), you need a template engine that handles this for you.
 And EJS is one of them.

 ### Sunday Session